byuids-resumes/larenawad_resume/docs/index.md

 title: LaRena Allen's Resume
 ---
 # LaRena (Waddell) Allen
-The second prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">
 <a href="larenajallen@gmail.com">larenajallen@gmail.com</a>
-| <a href="https://byuidatascience.github.io/development.html">Data Science Program</a>
 | <a href="www.linkedin.com/in/larenajallen">LinkedIn</a>
 | <a href="https://github.com/larenawad/larenawad_resume.git">GitHub</a>
 </div>